paddytobias/15census_timor_dataclean/README.md

 [Scripts_DataReview](https://github.com/paddytobias/15census_timor_dataclean/tree/master/Scripts/Scripts_DataReview) holds a bunch of scripts I am currently writing to do meta-analysis over the data.

-DataReview is now including a script to create a table for each district that compares its totals to the national average and counts the number of times this is above or below, in relevant census data-table.
-The plan is to then remove all NA rows from these tables and then cbind district tables together to get a national overview of the district breakdown
+DataReview is now including one script ([DistrictReview_allDistricts](https://github.com/paddytobias/15census_timor_dataclean/blob/master/Scripts/Scripts_DataReview/DistrictReview_allDistricts.R)) to create a table for each district that compares its totals to the national average and separately counts the number of times this is above or below.
+These numbers are only collection on relevant census data-tables, all other data-tables are given NAs.
+The plan is to then remove all NA rows from these tables and then cbind district tables together to get a national overview of the district breakdown of average comparisons.

 ## DOI